team-haigo/axa-design-system/README.md

 - - commit and push `dist/*`
 - Go on Github https://github.com/jpv-axa/book and do a Pull Request
 - A build on Travis-ci should start, it must pass
-- A percy review should be accepted
-- Have it approved
-  - by a pair programer for the code
-  - by a designer on the URL provided by percy

 Public demo : https://jpv-axa.github.io/book/